mitmedialab/MappingPoliceViolence-Scaper/README.md

  * the query terms that specified the victim's name
  * the query filter that was used to specify the sources and the time period

-It writes giant combined queries to files in `data`, which we used to create the unspidered controversy.
-This took about 10 minutes on my laptop.
+It writes giant combined queries to files in `data/YEAR/`, which we used to create the unspidered controversy.
+This takes about 10 minutes on my laptop.

-### Listing Stories
+### 2. Create the Controversy

+Ask the core team to create a controversy by sending them the `data/YEAR/query-with-names.txt` file you created.
+Once it is ready you'll need the numeric controversy id.
+We do this to capture bit.ly click counts so we can evaluate social sharing over time.

+### 3. Generate the Outputs

+Run `count-coverage.py` to generate the attention over time data; saved to `data/YEAR/mpv-sentences-over-time.csv`.

-Run `list-all-stories.py` to generate a list of all the stories in the controversy we created (`data/mpv-controvery-stories.csv`).
+Run `list-all-stories.py` to generate a list of all the stories in the controversy we created (`data/YEAR/mpv-controvery-stories.csv`) and totals by victom (`data/YEAR/mpv-controversy-story-counts.csv`).